prabhuSub/GitHub-Workshop/README.md

 # GitHub-Workshop
 Materials for my Workshop presentation

+This is the workshop conducted by Me and Ziwei(https://github.com/ziweifan177) under the NEU Skunkworks workshop activities.

 Contains, all the materials to teach students on the git basics.
 Below are the topics covered.

 1. Git Basics